empriselab/RCareWorld/README.md

 - Unzip the executables: Navigate to the `demo/Build` folder.
 You should expect to see `Linux.zip`, `Mac.zip`, and `Windows.zip` under `demo/Build/TestInstall` folder.
 Unzip the one that matches your system.

 # Install Guide
-If you are preceeding immediately after the "Cloning the Repo" step, navigate back to the RCareWorld directory.
+If you are proceeding immediately after the "Cloning the Repo" step, navigate back to the RCareWorld directory.

 - Navigate to `RCareWorld` folder: Example command: `cd ~/RCareWorld` (this command may vary depends on where your RCareWorld folder is).
 - Install `pyrcareworld` module: